Skip to content

 What’s the Past Tense of Lying Down?
 Lay down or Laid down?

-1. To lay something down, is a transitive verb: ‘we lay down the cement first’, or ‘lay your books down over there’.
-The past tense and past participle of lay is laid: ‘She had laid her books on the table before walking over to us.’
+• The past tense and past participle of lay is laid: ‘She had laid her books on the table before walking over to us‘.

-The key difference is that to lie down is intransitive (sentence objects or action-recipients are not required).
-A way to think about the difference is that the action stops and ends with the actor or doer itself: sleeping, for example, is intransitive.
-To sleep is not something that we do to other people or things, rather it’s a state of being that we go through ourselves, and so it ends once we stop inhabiting that state.
+The key difference is that to lie down is intransitive (i.e., it does not use a sentence object).
+A way to think about the difference is that the action stops and ends with the actor or doer itself: sleeping, for example, is intransitive: sleep is a state of being that begins and ends with us, rather than being done or received by someone or something.

 To lie is in the present tense: I lie on the couch and watch TV every evening.